dajiaji/i-d-cose-cose-key-jwk-hpke-kem/draft-ajitomi-cose-cose-key-jwk-hpke-kem.md

 --- abstract

-This document defines an additional key parameter and a new key type for CBOR Object Signing and Encryption (COSE) Key and JSON Web Key (JWK) to represent a Key Encapsulated Mechanism (KEM) key configuration of Hybrid Public Key Encryption (HPKE).
+This document defines an additional key parameter and a new key type for CBOR Object Signing and Encryption (COSE) Key and JSON Web Key (JWK) to represent a Key Encapsulated Mechanism (KEM) key and its associated information for Hybrid Public Key Encryption (HPKE).

 --- middle